 The first 2 Volumes -- Achten Tan: Land of Dust and Bones and Under New Suns are available NOW wherever slightly off-kilter books are sold!
 Order at the Skullgate Shop, Amazon, Barnes & Noble, Smashwords, Ko-Fi, or support small bookstores and shop at BookShop.org.

 Most anthologies have themes: a genre, a tone, a mood.
 Tales From the Year Between has nothing ... nothing but an entire world that doesn't even exist before we embark on an adventure of creation together!

 Once the "game" is complete, we have a sprawling, messy playground in which to create.
-A city with history and a population, with local chieftains and warlords, long abandoned towers and mysterious worms burring beneath the desert sands.
-Using this shared "cannon," everyone is free to expand and explore and contradict one another in a tangled, surreal mess of interlocking fiction.
+A world with history and a population, with local chieftains, warlords, and warriors, long abandoned towers and mysterious worms burring beneath the desert sands.
+Using this shared "canon," everyone is free to expand and explore and contradict one another in a tangled, surreal mess of interlocking fiction.

 The question we ask is: is it fabulous?
 If so, it gets into the final issue.
 Standard flash and short-fiction?
 Sure.
 But letter from the mayor to his mistress?
 Great.
 A recipe for mammoth ribs combined with Nanna Pel'tor's memories of growing up in the Tar Wastes?
 Even better.
 A song cycle in a made up language set to gamelan music?
 Now we're talking.
 Think your idea is too weird?
 Our motto is "Factum Est Bonum."
 It's all good.

 Skullgate Media LLC © 2021 All rights reserved.